the-themis-benchmarks/home/README.md

 - The stack trace of the bug

-- Metadata for supporting evaluation (e.g., bug explanation, login script, configuration files used by the Themis's infrastructure)
+- Metadata for supporting evaluation (e.g., app login scripts and configuration files used by Themis for code coverage computation)

-- the app source code w.r.t each bug
+- The app source code w.r.t each bug

 ### List of crash bugs